Web Application vs Mobile App: Making the Right Choice for Your Business

 Development Costs

-Building a web application with a moderate feature set typically costs between 5 and 15 lakh rupees for an MVP.
-The same functionality as a PWA adds approximately 10 to 20 percent to the web application cost, primarily for service worker implementation, offline strategy, and performance optimization.
-A native mobile app for a single platform (iOS or Android) with equivalent features costs between 8 and 25 lakh rupees, and supporting both platforms either doubles that cost or adds 40 to 60 percent if using a cross-platform framework like React Native.
+A web application with a moderate feature set typically costs 5 to 15 lakh rupees for an MVP.
+Turning it into a PWA adds roughly 10 to 20 percent, mostly for service workers, offline logic, and performance tuning.
+A native app for one platform (iOS or Android) with similar features costs 8 to 25 lakh rupees.
+Supporting both platforms either doubles that cost, or adds 40 to 60 percent if you use a cross-platform framework like React Native.

-These ranges assume development by a professional team in India.
-Equivalent projects in North America or Western Europe would cost 3 to 5 times more.
-The key insight is that the initial development cost is only part of the picture.
-The total cost of ownership over 3 to 5 years, including maintenance, updates, and infrastructure, often tells a very different story.
+These figures assume a professional development team in India.
+The same project in North America or Western Europe would cost 3 to 5 times more.
+But initial cost is only part of the story.
+Total cost of ownership over 3 to 5 years, including maintenance, updates, and infrastructure, often tells a very different tale.

 Ongoing Maintenance Costs

-Web applications have a single codebase to maintain.
-When you fix a bug or add a feature, you deploy it once and every user gets the update immediately.
-Annual maintenance costs for a web application typically run 15 to 25 percent of the initial development cost.
+A web application has one codebase to maintain.
+Fix a bug or add a feature once, and every user gets it instantly.
+Annual maintenance for a web app typically runs 15 to 25 percent of the initial build cost.

-Native mobile apps are more expensive to maintain because you are effectively maintaining two codebases or at minimum dealing with platform-specific issues even when using cross-platform frameworks.
-Each iOS and Android update can introduce compatibility issues that require testing and fixes.
-App store review processes add time and unpredictability to release cycles.
-Expect annual maintenance costs of 20 to 35 percent of the initial development cost per platform.
+Native apps cost more to maintain.
+You are effectively running two codebases, or at least handling platform-specific quirks even with a shared framework.
+Every iOS and Android update can break something and demand new testing.
+App store review adds delay and unpredictability to every release.
+Expect annual maintenance of 20 to 35 percent of the initial build cost, per platform.

-Over a 3-year period, the total cost of ownership for a native mobile app on both platforms is typically 2 to 2.5 times the total cost of a web application with similar functionality.
-This does not mean native is always the wrong choice, but it does mean the decision to go native should be justified by capabilities or business advantages that offset the higher cost.
+Over three years, the total cost of a native app on both platforms typically runs 2 to 2.5 times the cost of an equivalent web app.
+That does not make native the wrong choice.
+It just means going native should be justified by real capability or business gains, not habit.

 The Hidden Cost: App Store Commissions

-If your app generates revenue through in-app purchases, subscriptions, or digital goods, Apple takes a 30 percent commission on the first year and 15 percent on subsequent years for subscriptions.
-Google's commission is similar.
-These are not small numbers.
-A SaaS business generating 10 lakh in monthly subscription revenue through the App Store is paying 1.5 to 3 lakh per month in commissions.
-Web applications and PWAs avoid this commission entirely because payments are processed directly through your payment gateway.
+If your app earns money through in-app purchases or subscriptions, Apple takes 30 percent commission in year one and 15 percent after that.
+Google charges roughly the same.
+These numbers add up fast.
+A SaaS business earning 10 lakh a month in App Store subscription revenue pays 1.5 to 3 lakh a month in commissions alone.
+Web apps and PWAs skip this fee entirely, since payments run through your own payment gateway.

 Performance: The Nuanced Reality

-The claim that native apps are always faster than web apps is outdated and misleading.
-For most business applications, the performance difference between a well-built web application and a native app is imperceptible to users.
-Page transitions, data loading, form interactions, and list scrolling can all be implemented with native-feeling smoothness in modern web frameworks.
+"Native is always faster" is outdated advice.
+For most business apps, users cannot tell the difference between a well-built web app and a native one.
+Page transitions, data loading, forms, and scrolling can all feel just as smooth in a modern web framework.

-For business applications, e-commerce platforms, content platforms, productivity tools, and communication tools, the performance difference is negligible when the web application is well-optimized.
-A poorly built native app will perform worse than a well-built web application every time.
-Architecture and implementation quality matter far more than the choice of platform.
+For business apps, e-commerce, content sites, productivity tools, and communication tools, the performance gap is negligible when the web app is built well.
+In fact, a poorly built native app will lose to a well-built web app every time.
+Good architecture matters more than the platform you pick.

 Offline Capabilities

-Web applications and PWAs can cache content for offline access using service workers and the Cache API.
-They can store structured data locally using IndexedDB, which supports databases up to hundreds of megabytes.
-They can queue actions taken offline and synchronize them when connectivity is restored using the Background Sync API.
-For many use cases, including reading content, filling out forms, viewing previously loaded data, and browsing cached product catalogs, web-based offline support is perfectly adequate.
+Web apps and PWAs can cache content offline using service workers and the Cache API.
+They can store structured data locally with IndexedDB, which handles databases up to hundreds of megabytes.
+They can even queue offline actions and sync them once connectivity returns, using the Background Sync API.
+For reading content, filling out forms, viewing saved data, or browsing a cached product catalog, web-based offline support works well.

-Native apps have deeper offline capabilities because they have full access to the device's file system, can run background processes to synchronize data even when the app is not actively in use, and can handle larger local datasets more efficiently.
-If your application requires extensive offline functionality, such as a field service app used in areas with no connectivity, or a medical records system that must be fully functional during network outages, native development provides a more robust foundation.
+Native apps go deeper.
+They have full file system access, can run background sync even when closed, and handle large local datasets more efficiently.
+If your app needs heavy offline use, like a field service tool used with no signal, or a medical records system that must run through a network outage, native gives you a sturdier foundation.

 Distribution and Discovery